GeneralMagicio/pw-rpgf3-kanban/README.md

 # pw-rpgf3-kanban

-Sort rpgf3 applucations using a kanban board.
+Sort rpgf3 applications using a kanban board.

 ## Prerequisites